MoisesVeliz/portafolio-web/README.md

 For more advanced color customization or additional features, consider using the [original MoureDev project](https://github.com/mouredev/portafolio-template).

+## Features

+- **Componentization in Pure JavaScript**: The project implements componentization using vanilla JavaScript, allowing for modular and reusable UI elements.
+- **Utils Folder**: Contains HTML templates used by the components.

 ## Deployment

 Since this is a static website (HTML, CSS, JS), you can deploy it to any static hosting service such as: